The ABA celebrates the 800th anniversary of Magna Carta

 Approximately 600-800 lawyers and their guests are anticipated to attend the meeting.
 Participants will be able to participate in optional excursions to Runnymede, where Magna Carta was sealed by King John and the ABA has a Memorial to Magna Carta, and to Temple Church, where the barons met to formulate their demands before Runnymede.

 The American Bar Association is raising funds to refurbish and repair the ABA Memorial to Magna Carta, which is situated in Runnymede.
 The Memorial, a classical Greek structure that sits in an enclosed grassy area on the Runnymede meadow, is the main memorial to Magna Carta at Runnymede and was erected in 1957 on land deeded to the Magna Carta Trust.
 The construction of the Memorial was funded by donations from individual ABA members.

-Beginning November 28, 2014, the Library of Congress will host one of the four original 1215 exemplifications of Magna Carta and plans are underway to develop a major exhibition for 2014-2015 in celebration of the 800th anniversary of the sealing of Magna Carta.
-The exhibit will present precious medieval manuscripts, printed books, pamphlets and other priceless documents from the collections of the Library of Congress that tell the story of the heritage of Magna Carta.
+From November 6, 2014, through January 19, 2015, the Library of Congress will host one of the four original 1215 exemplifications of Magna Carta and will undertake a major exhibition celebration of the 800th anniversary of the sealing of Magna Carta.
+Magna Carta: Muse and Mentor will present precious medieval manuscripts, printed books, pamphlets and other priceless documents from the collections of the Library of Congress that tell the story of the heritage of Magna Carta.
 It will trace the path of Magna Carta’s influence from King John and the Barons at Runnymede Meadow in 1215 through the rise of English political liberty and the American founding to current events in the unfolding story of the rule of law throughout the world.
-The Library will host a substantive symposium, a black tie gala, and other events to highlight the exhibit.
+The Library also will host a substantive symposium, a black tie gala, and other events to highlight the exhibit.